samrae7/rockPaperScissors/README.md

-### Rock paper Scissors App
+### Rock, Paper, Scissors
 A simple game using Angular 1.5.

 Unit tests written with Jasmine and run with Karma.

 ### Install Dependencies